sr99622/libonvif/README.md

 <h2>libonvif</h2>

 libonvif is a pure python library implementing the ONVIF client protocol used for controlling IP cameras.
-The repository includes a Terminal User Interface program, onvif-tui, that can be used to query and edit camera variables, receive camera events, control PTZ motions and relay switching.
+The repository includes a Terminal User Interface program, onvif-tui, that demonstrates libonvif programming and can be used to query and control cameras.

-The library and applications were built using [uv](https://docs.astral.sh/uv/getting-started/installation/) for python requirements, which is recommended for operation and development.
+The library and applications were built using [uv](https://docs.astral.sh/uv/getting-started/installation/) for python requirements, and is recommended for development.

 <h3>Legacy Version</h3>